-Protects and improves Henrico’s water resources through community education, partnerships, and County-led actions.
+Protects and improves water resources through community education, partnerships and county-led actions

 Much of Brook Road Neighborhood Park is situated in the floodplain and Resource Protection Area of North Run, a stream that meanders through central Henrico and is located within the Chesapeake Bay watershed.
 Reforesting this environmentally sensitive area helps to maximize the benefits this planting will have on local wildlife and water quality.